On behalf of the Board of Directors of your Company, I am delighted to

 Your Company has a consistent track-record of dividend payment.
 So far,

-your Company has disbursed dividend of over fl3,043 Crores to the
+it has disbursed dividend of over Rs.13,741 Crores to its shareholders

 The Board of Directors of your Company had earlier approved payment of

-2015.
-Further, the Board has recommended payment of final dividend @
+February, 2016.
+Further, the Board has recommended payment of final

-Rs.153.56 Crores.
-The total dividend pay-out including corporate
+total dividend pay-out including corporate dividend tax accounts for

 CONTRIBUTION TO EXCHEQUER